Skip to content

 Network Sync and Collaboration

 OpenRV Web supports real-time collaborative review sessions where multiple users view the same content simultaneously with synchronized playback, view controls, and annotations.
-Network sync transforms the application from a single-user viewer into a shared review environment accessible from any browser.

 Who uses this